the-shop/STARCommerceBoxes/README.md

 `hiera/loadbalancer_data.yaml`.
 If you wish to add load balancing in front of anything else, you'll need to create new load balancer box with own setup.

+When adding load balancers, it's important that it matches `/^*loadbalancer$/` regex.

 ## IMPORTANT
 **For now, this is intended for local setup only, there might be security implications if used on production so please DO NOT USE THIS ON PRODUCTION.**